You have already experienced it- generating B2B leads and increasing conversions is becoming harder.

 According to research (Bain & Company), increasing customer retention rates by 5% increases profits by 25% to 95%.
 You know, customers who are happy spend more and buy more frequently from you.
 Many of them also recommend it to people that they know.

-It simply means that loyal customers are profitable customers.
+It simply means that loyal customers are profitable customers and help keeping the customer acquisition cost low.

 In B2B, brand image results in loyalty.